Some links in this post may be affiliate links

 Emerald Fern (Asparagus densiflorus 'Sprengeri') problems include yellowing and dropping leaves, plant death, diseases and pests among others.
 Keep reading for more on these problems and how to fix them.

-Move the Sprenger's Asparagus to a brighter spot where it will receive medium to bright, indirect light or instal a grow light if the natural lighting is not adequate.
+Yellowing and dropping leaves in Emerald Fern are caused by several varied reasons.
+One possible reason is too little light.
+Position the fern in a brighter spot where it will receive medium to bright indirect light or instal a grow light if the natural lighting is not adequate.

-Water the fern thoroughly during the growing season while allowing the top 2 in. of soil to dry out between waterings and maintain the soil moderately moist.
+The second possible reason for yellowing and dropping leaves in Emerald Fern is a prolonged period of underwatering.
+Water the fern thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings and maintain the soil moderately moist.

 Decrease watering in the cold period as growth is reduced at this time but do not let the soil dry out completely.
+Learn more on how to water indoor plants the correct way.

 The third possible reason for yellowing and dropping leaves in Emerald Fern is too high temperatures due to exposure to hot drafts.
+Keep the fern away from hot drafts like heating units and other hot surfaces to maintain an average room temperature of 18-280C.

-Read more on 12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping (with solutions)
+Read more on these 12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping (with solutions)

 Sudden death of Emerald Fern is due to root-rot disease which is enhanced by soggy soil brought about by poor drainage of the soil.
+The thick, tuberous roots store water, therefore, soggy soil will cause them to rot which will lead to the death of the plant.

 Make sure that the soil is loose and free-draining and the pot has a drainage hole to avoid getting soggy soil.
-Read on how to treat root-rot disease in houseplants.
+Read more on how to treat root-rot disease in houseplants.

 Besides root-rot disease, Emerald Fern is also prone to crown-rot and stem-rot which is prevalent in poorly ventilated and overwet conditions.
+Improve ventilation and ensure that there is free air circulation.

 Isolated the affected plant to prevent spread of the disease to the other houseplants and treat it appropriately for crown-rot and stem-rot disease.

 Maintain the soil moderately moist during the growing period and slightly moist in the cold period but never let the soil dry out completely to keep these pests away.
-Read on how to identify and get rid of pests in houseplants.
+Read more on how to identify and get rid of pests in houseplants.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.